Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 This step ensures that our application can handle varying loads by automatically scaling the number of instances and distributing the load effectively.

+# Logging and Monitoring

+## Overview

+We have implemented logging and monitoring using BigQuery and Google Cloud Monitoring to capture and analyze data from model predictions.
+When the user enters input features, the model predicts whether the customer is likely to subscribe to a term deposit.
+The input values, predicted output, and related metadata are logged to BigQuery and Cloud Monitoring for auditing, performance tracking, and error analysis.

+## BigQuery

+BigQuery is Google's serverless, highly scalable, and cost-effective multi-cloud data warehouse.
+It allows us to store, query, and analyze large datasets efficiently.
+In this project, BigQuery is used to log prediction data, including input features, predictions, response times, and system statuses.

+### BigQuery Setup

+**1. Create a Dataset**
+    - Open the Google Cloud Console.
+    - Navigate to BigQuery.
+    - Click the three dots next to your project name and select Create Dataset.
+    - Enter the following details under Dataset Info:
+        -  Name: `model_metrics_dataset`
+        -  Data Location: `US`
+    - Click `Create Dataset`.

+**2. Create a Table**
+    - Under the dataset (model_metrics_dataset), click the three dots and select Create Table.
+    - Enter the following details under Table Info:
+        -  Name: `metrics_log`
+        -  Data Location: `US`
+    - Click `Create Table`.
+    - Go to the Schema section, click Edit Schema, enable Edit as Text, and paste the following JSON:
+        [
+          {"name": "timestamp", "type": "timestamp", "mode": "NULLABLE"},
+          {"name": "endpoint", "type": "STRING", "mode": "NULLABLE"},
+          {"name": "input_data", "type": "STRING", "mode": "NULLABLE"},
+          {"name": "prediction", "type": "STRING", "mode": "NULLABLE"},
+          {"name": "response_time", "type": "FLOAT", "mode": "NULLABLE"},
+          {"name": "status", "type": "STRING", "mode": "NULLABLE"}
+        ]

+**3. Add Permissions**

+  - Navigate to IAM & Admin in the Google Cloud Console.
+  - Locate the service account being used and click Edit.
+  - Add the following roles:
+      - BigQuery Data Editor
+      - BigQuery Data Viewer
+      - BigQuery User
+      - Storage Object Viewer
+      - Editor
+  - Click Save.

+Once the setup is complete, prediction logs are automatically written to BigQuery when the UI runs on the VM instance.

+## Google Cloud Monitoring

+Google Cloud Monitoring is a powerful observability tool that provides visibility into system health and performance.
+It enables us to monitor resource usage, application metrics, and logs.
+In this project, Cloud Monitoring is used to:
+  - Log prediction data for performance and debugging.
+  - Track key metrics such as response times, API health, model decay and system status.

+### Setting Up Google Cloud Monitoring

+  - Open the Google Cloud Monitoring Console.
+  - Create a new workspace and associate it with your project.
+  - Navigate to Metrics Explorer to create charts for monitoring metrics like response time and system status.
+  - Set up alerting policies to notify you of anomalies, such as high response times or failed predictions.

+## Dashboard Details

+The monitoring dashboard provides a visual representation of system performance:

+**Response Time Trends:** Tracks the average response time for predictions.
+**Prediction Accuracy:** Displays logs of predictions and their statuses.
+**Error Analysis:** Highlights any failed API requests or anomalies in the system.
+**Input and Prediction Logs:** Shows user input features, predicted outputs, and timestamps.
+With this setup, you can ensure the system's reliability and quickly debug issues when needed.

 # CI/CD for Model Pipeline

 This project utilizes GitHub Actions to implement Continuous Integration and Continuous Deployment (CI/CD) for the model pipeline.
 This automation ensures that any changes made to the main branch trigger the model pipeline, facilitating seamless updates and deployments.